-Five permanent five by five metre monitoring quadrats will be established within the offset site.
-The minimum of five plots was selected on the basis of the topographic variation present (upper, mid and lower slopes, ridgetops and valley floors) and the variation in site conditions (across a spectrum of weed dominated to predominantly native).
+Eight permanent five by five metre monitoring quadrats will be established within the offset site, having regard for the size, nature and variability of management zones (paddocks).
+The minimum of eight plots was selected on the basis of the extent of the site (provide at least 1 plot per ten hectare), the topographic variation present (upper, mid and lower slopes, ridgetops and valley floors) and the variation in site conditions (across a spectrum of weed dominated to predominantly native).

 These locations will be defined during the baseline site inspection prior to the commencement of other management works and will be representative of the offset site.
+They will be evenly distributed across the site and if considered appropriate, additional monitoring sites can be included.
 Quadrats will be clearly marked and accurately located by GPS or similar within the offset site.
 These quadrats will be used to assess and record the percentage total vegetation cover, the percentage cover of inter-tussock spaces, the average height of vegetation and the cover of native and exotic life-forms.
 These areas will also include the collection of biomass data using the golf ball method (Morgan 2015).
 These data will be collated, in conjunction with the observations made on herbaceous and woody weeds collected during the systematic site assessment survey, and be used to report on the baseline condition of the offset site.
 Ongoing monitoring will then assess progress in the management of weeds (including grasses) and biomass over the entire offset site.
 Ongoing use of the established monitoring plots will continue if this information is required to evaluate ongoing compliance with the completion criteria.

 A project database will be maintained allowing for data storage and protection, data extraction, quality control, analysis, interpretation, reporting and presentation.
-The landowner and TfN will have ownership of all data collected, and be responsible for its distribution, availability and licensing to DoEE for compliance and recovery planning and purpose.
+The landowner and TfN will have ownership of all data collected, and be responsible for its distribution, availability and licensing to DoEE for compliance and recovery planning purposes.